-Our Tax practice covers all areas of tax law and is integrated with our other practices such as Corporate M&A, Real Estate, Investment Management/Funds, Private Equity, Banking & Finance, Capital Markets, Private Client, Employment, Commercial Litigation and Energy.
+Our Tax practice covers all areas of tax law and is integrated with our other practices such as Corporate/M&A, Real Estate, Investment Management/Funds, Private Equity, Banking & Finance, Capital Markets, Private Clients, Employment, Commercial Litigation and Energy.

 Areas of tax include tax optimisation, tax compliance, transfer pricing, tax assurance, estate planning, employment tax, European tax, accounting standards and financial reporting, financing and venture capital, holding structures, international and national tax planning, corporate restructuring, rulings, tax litigation, VAT, customs and excess, and international trade.

 Tour & Taxis, Avenue du Port | Havenlaan 86C Box 419